 The New Garden

-The New Garden has now passed through its first full cycle of four seasons.
-What was once a place to let the dog out has gradually developed into a public space with an ecological system of herbs, shrubs, birds and animals.
+The New Garden has gradually developed into a public space with an ecological system of herbs, shrubs, birds and animals.
 Artist and designer Frank Bruggeman and ecological landscaper Hans Engelbrecht laid out the garden in the spring of 2015 in the grounds of Het Nieuwe Instituut.
 Their design is a plea for an urban green space managed on an ecological basis with space for nature to take over.

 Bookshop and Café